MahmouHamza/HackerMode/README.md

 # to check PSHMode packages
 $ PSHMode check

-# to update HackerMode and packages
+# to update PSHMode and packages
 $ PSHMode update

 # to delete the tool.